CSRAMS/CPC_problems/ICPC_MA_2021-22/H/README.md

 prime is.
 The prime number theorem (which can be found in most discrete math textbooks) helps with this.
 It states that the number of primes <= a given number, N is ~N/ln(N).
 This formula is an approximation, and is nontrivial to solve for N, but we can very quickly get a good idea of what N should be by plugging numbers into a calculator.
 We plugged in some numbers and got a good highball result (better safe than sorry unless timeout is very strict) for N=2000000 of 137848.
 This passed.
-If you ever wanted to build a real application to generate primes, it would be more efficient to have some kind of dynamic resizing for N based on l and h, but in these problems this is unecessary, as everything passes if the most time-consuming case passes.
+If you ever wanted to build a real application to generate primes, it would obviously be more efficient to have some kind of dynamic resizing for N based on l and h, but in these problems this is unecessary, as everything passes if the most time-consuming case passes.

 **Note**: The upper constraint was listed as 10^5 in this problem.
 This means 99999, not 10000.
 If a 10^x upper bound is given, we have to account